 Pieces that do not appear on the MTB Exams syllabus but are set by other Ofqual regulated boards for the same grade meet our standards & criteria and can be entered as free choice pieces.

-It is important to note that the other elements of our exams listed on our syllabuses (available online) must still be taken, these include our reading & listening exercises (free to download), scales & technical exercises.
+It is important to note that the other elements of our exams listed on our syllabuses (available online) must still be taken, these include our reading & listening exercises, scales & technical exercises (all free to download).
 To learn more about taking an MTB exam click here.

 Teachers can conduct MTB exams remotely over webcam: